 Breakfast,the Most Important Meal of the Day

-For breakfast, I prepare 3 or 4 days worth of smoothies, pour it in cups, and freeze.
+For breakfast, I prepare 3 or 4 days’ worth of smoothies, pour them into cups, and freeze.
 In the morning, I take it out, let it start thawing, and it is ready to eat before I leave or when I get to work.
 My other option for smoothies is to freeze the fruit for individual smoothies in baggies and, in the morning, blend the fruit and go.
-This way I have a variety for the week.
+This way, I have a variety for the week.

 Another breakfast or dinner favorite is scrambled tofu with onion, garlic, peppers, and mushrooms if I have them and spinach or kale.
 It’s an excellent way to get extra veggies in my diet.
 I sometimes also add spinach or kale to my smoothies.

-Invest in a rice cooker for use instant brown rice.
-I only use brown rice because it has more nutrients than white rice.
-I do believe it is a healthier option.
-I prefer Basmati or Jasmine rice because it is flavorful and a pleasant aroma.
+Rice cookers are perfect for brown rice, which has more nutrients than white rice.
+Brown rice is a healthier option.
+I prefer Basmati or jasmine rice because it is flavorful and has a pleasant aroma.
 It may be harder to find in some stores, depending on where you shop.
 Rice cookers allow you to put the ingredients in the device and come back when it’s ready.

 A Few Secrets

 One nutritious grain that I discovered a few years ago is Quinoa.
-This grain is not hard to cook and loaded with protein.
+This grain is not hard to cook.
+It comes packed with protein.
 I will write a full blog post about it in the future.
 It is so versatile, and you can cook it in a variety of ways.
 It is an excellent grain for meal prep.

-I keep a bag each of Spinach and Kale at almost all times.
-I use spinach in salads, spinach, or kale on my sandwiches instead of lettuce, I put them in smoothies and scrambled tofu.
-I don’t eat eggs, but if you do, try adding them to your scrambled eggs.
+I keep a bag of fresh Spinach and Kale at almost all times.
+At times, I use spinach in salads.
+When I eat sandwiches, I use spinach or kale instead of lettuce.
+They are also tasty in smoothies and scrambled tofu.

-Keep it simple.
-I like the convenience, but I also want my food to be tasty and healthy.
+Please keep it simple.
+I like the convenience, but I also want my food to be flavorful and healthy.
 Many think that to eat healthily, one has to sacrifice taste, but that is not true.

-I don’t like long hours in the kitchen.
+Spending long hours in the kitchen is not an option for me.
 On meal prep day, I do what is easy.
-You don’t have to make your entire meals for the week upfront, but there needs to be enough preparation, so you don’t feel like you are working a second job when you get off of work.
+You don’t have to make all your weekly meals upfront, but there needs to be enough preparation so you don’t feel like you are working a second job when you come home from work.

 If you take a little time each week for meal prep, you will find that some of your bad eating habits will change.
-You will be more conscious of what you are putting into your body, and you will feel better about yourself for taking better care of your body.
-Try it out next week and leave a comment below letting me know how things worked out.
+You will be more conscious of what you are putting into your body and feel better about yourself for taking better care of your body.
+Try it out next week and leave a comment below on how things worked out.

 Join us and get first-hand information on resources, tips and insider information.